Eliastik/page-shadow/ROADMAP.md

 #### Bugs

 * [x] (Minor) Performance issue on Firefox when loading a preset or restoring setting archive -> small optimization have already been made
+* [ ] (Medium) Fix Preserve bright color on some website (wrong background detection)
+    * The function detects extension's theme background color and not actual background colors of some elements, randomly
+* [ ] (Minor) Fix Preserve bright color white text on white background/black text on black background
+    * Similar to the issue of wrong background detection

 ### Futures versions